 In Chinese kitchens, Gan Cao is used in stews, soups and meat dishes.
 Therapeutically speaking, traditional licorice root is used for soothing belly aches, relieve loose stools, as well as coughing, and cramps.

 Gan Cao, a heat-clearing herb, is ideal for digestive concerns because it tonifies the Spleen, the primary organ that transforms nutrients into Qi, according to TCM theory.
-In addition, licorice root relaxes spasms and alleviates pain, which is why it’s also a traditional remedy for menstrual cramps.
-In research studies, Gan Cao has been shown to offer benefits to the immune system.1
+In addition, licorice root relaxes spasms and soothes discomfort, which is why it’s a traditional herb for menstrual cycle support.
+In research studies, Gan Cao has been shown to support the immune system.

 If you don’t plan on using Gan Cao in your recipes, you can benefit from this medicinal herb by easily making a tea with our extract granules.